feedingamerica/ftf-re-api/README.md

   - The Django admin is a user interface to see the entries in the database and manage them (modify, delete, add, etc...)

 **After these steps are finished, all you have to do when coming back to work on the project is to activate the python environment: `source ./venv/bin/activate` (Mac) or `.\venv\scripts\activate` (Windows) and then you can start the django server: `python manage.py runserver`**

+## Swagger
+Swager docs may be accessed by going to the url */api/doc*

+If you would like to add a model to Swagger, you must create a serializer as seen in api/serializers.py